 At the end of the “castle hills” lies the city of Czestochowa, the location of the largest cathedral in Poland and the home of the “Black Madonna”.
-014 017 (2)

 It was written that when the Communists took over in 1945 they set up a program to diminish the importance of religion in the country by turning this city into an industrial center.
-So there are several tall smoke stacks belching out smoke, but none of them ever superseded the importance or dominance of the cathedral.020 021
+So there are several tall smoke stacks belching out smoke, but none of them ever superseded the importance or dominance of the cathedral.

 From here, we headed towards Warsaw with two stops in mind.
 One at a Skansen, an outdoor village museum with buildings representing different periods.
-040 Marlene was interested to see what the living conditions were like when her ancestors lived in the area.
-These are some buildings of around 1860.029 031

 We had a great time winding down and reminiscing about our month long celebration of our 50 years together.